Watersfall/cloc/README.md

     - Add a "Countryside" or similar "city" to the city list
         - Improve farming infrastructure and overall infrastructure here
         - Options to increase food production:
-            - Collective Farms: Requires socialist/communist economy, but free/cheap and has a chance of success
+            - ~~Collective Farms: Requires socialist/communist economy, but free/cheap and has a chance of success~~ rethinking
             - Farming Subsidies: Costs money/growth, but chance of success
             - Fertilizer Technology: Costs research/nitrogen but increases food production
             - Build farming machinery: Occupies civ industry/costs steel, but increases food production